What Are REEF Trips?

 REEF’s Invasive Lionfish Research Program continues to lead the way in developing and implementing research initiatives, response strategies, outreach and awareness and control programs throughout the region.
 Invasive lionfish, native to the Indo-Pacific and Red Sea, were introduced to the Atlantic via the aquarium trade more than 25 years ago and are severely impacting western Atlantic, Caribbean, and Gulf of Mexico marine ecosystems.
 Lionfish are causing dramatic impacts to these environments with their voracious appetites depleting native fish and invertebrates, rapid reproduction producing over 2 million eggs per year, and bodies equipped with defensive venomous spines resulting in a lack of known controlling predators.
 Though populations continue to increase throughout the region, the good news is that continued removal efforts are successfully reducing local populations and minimizing impacts.

 Although complete eradication is not likely given the current range and distribution of the species, localized control is possible through consistent and sustained harvest pressure.
 On REEF’s annual Invasive Lionfish Control Studies participants will document the establishment and consequences of invasive lionfish as part of REEF's ongoing effort to minimize the Indo-Pacific predator's impact on native fish populations.
 Participants will also have an opportunity to be trained in lionfish collection and dissections of specimens to document prey.
-These unique research trips are led by Lad Akins, REEF Director of Special Projects and Peter Hughes, REEF Board member and dive industry legend.

 Click here to see some results from the annual Lionfish Study Trips.